indigobyte/spring-social-mail.ru/README.md

 ### How to create new version of plugin

 Maven repository is located in folder repository.
-To produce new version, change version in pom.xml, then run command:
+To produce new version:
+- Change version in `pom.xml` file.
+- Run command:

     mvn clean deploy
+- It will fail with message

+    Failed to execute goal com.github.github:site-maven-plugin:0.12:site (default) on project spring-social-mailru: Error creating blob: Not Found (404) -> [Help 1]
+- .
+It's OK.
+Now go to `target\mvn-repo` folder and delete it.
+- Create new empty folder `target\mvn-repo`.
+- Clone repository into `target\mvn-repo` folder.
+- Go to that folder and checkout `mvn-repo` branch.
+- Now go back to repository root and run `mvn deploy` (without `clean`!).
+It will fail with the same message again.
+It's OK.
+- Go to `target\mvn-repo` folder, add, commit, and push changes into `mvn-repo` branch.

 You might need to change maven settings: `.m2/settings.xml`:

     <?xml version="1.0" encoding="UTF-8"?>